-If, following an incident of unreasonable behaviour, the Senior Principal Officer decides that access to Council services will be restricted in some way, they will also consider whether the customer will pose a risk to staff.
-If they decide the customer could pose a risk, they will notify the Customer Services Manager and Complaints Team, and if necessary the SPO for any other front facing team, who is likely to come into contact with that customer.
+If, following an incident of unreasonable behaviour, the senior manager decides that access to Council services will be restricted in some way, they will also consider whether the customer will pose a risk to staff.
+If they decide the customer could pose a risk, they will notify the Complaints Team, and if necessary the senior manager for any other front facing team, who is likely to come into contact with that customer.
 Under the Human Rights Act 1988, this assessment must be proportionate, balancing the risk to officers against the rights of the customer's reputation.